satishlokkoju/hailo-apps-infra/doc/developer_guide/writing_postprocess.md

 }
 ```

 **Important note:** The bounding box coordinates are percentages of the image size (0.0 to 1.0), not pixel values.
-This keeps your detections correct even when the image is resized.
+This ensures your detections remain accurate even when the image is resized.

 ## Seeing Your Results